Epictetus

-Epictetus (/ˌɛpɪkˈtiːtəs/, EH-pick-TEE-təss; Ἐπίκτητος, Epíktētos; c.
+Epictetus (/ˌɛpɪkˈtiːtəs/ EH-pick-TEE-təss; Ἐπίκτητος, Epíktētos; c.
 50 – c.
 135 AD) was a Greek Stoic philosopher.
 He was born into slavery at Hierapolis, Phrygia (present-day Pamukkale, in western Turkey) and lived in Rome until his banishment, after which he spent the rest of his life in Nicopolis in northwestern Greece.

 Epictetus studied Stoic philosophy under Musonius Rufus and after manumission, his formal emancipation from slavery, he began to teach philosophy.
 When philosophers were banished from Rome by Emperor Domitian toward the end of the first century, Epictetus founded a school of philosophy in Nicopolis.
 He taught that philosophy is a way of life and not simply a theoretical discipline.
 To Epictetus, all external events are beyond our control; he argues that we should accept whatever happens calmly and dispassionately.
 However, he held that individuals are responsible for their own actions, which they can examine and control through rigorous self-discipline.
 His teachings were written down and published by his pupil Arrian in his Discourses and Enchiridion.
-They influenced many later thinkers, including Marcus Aurelius, Pascal, Diderot, Montesquieu, Rabelais, and Samuel Johnson.
+They influenced many later thinkers, including Marcus Aurelius, Rabelais, Pascal, Montesquieu, Diderot, and Samuel Johnson.